faircloth-lab/phyluce/docs/daily-use/daily-use-3-uce-processing.rst

 those contigs to (a) determine which represent enrichend UCE loci and (b) remove any potential paralogs from the data set.
-Before we can do that, we need to to a little preparatory work by downloading a FASTA file representing the probe set that we used.
+Before we can do that, we need to to a little preparatory work by downloading a FASTA file representing the bait/probe set that we used.

 Get the probe set FASTA
 -----------------------